-As women have become more independent in American society, attending college and becoming business owners, additional financial resources to assist women in these ventures have become available.
+Millions of dollars each year are set aside for goverment grants.
 A number of sources including the federal government, state governments, foundations, and organizations offer support in the form of grants for women.
 Women grants are available for women who wish to continue their education or open and operate a business.
 Below you will find tips and suggestions on how to identify, prepare and submit women grant proposals to the federal government, state governments, foundations and organizations.
+As women have become more independent in American society, attending college and becoming business owners, additional financial resources to assist women in these ventures have become available.

 Researching Grants for Women by Funder Type